MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-hide-text-in-documents.md

 # How to: Programmatically Hide Text in Documents
   You can hide text in a document by setting the <xref:Microsoft.Office.Interop.Word._Font.Hidden%2A> property of the <xref:Microsoft.Office.Interop.Word.Range.Font%2A> for a particular range of text.

- For example, you can temporarily hide the text within a <xref:Microsoft.Office.Tools.Word.Bookmark> (in a document-level customization) or a <xref:Microsoft.Office.Interop.Word.Bookmark> (in an VSTO Add-in) before sending a document to a printer.
+ For example, you can temporarily hide the text within a <xref:Microsoft.Office.Tools.Word.Bookmark> (in a document-level customization) or a <xref:Microsoft.Office.Interop.Word.Bookmark> (in a VSTO Add-in) before sending a document to a printer.

  [!INCLUDE[appliesto_wdalldocapp](../vsto/includes/appliesto-wdalldocapp-md.md)]